life plan

 • What marketing platforms or systems do I want to simplify or scale?

-Step 3: Break Big Goals into Monthly Milestones
+Step 4: Break Big Goals into Monthly Milestones

-Reverse-Engineer the Year
+The Reverse-Engineer of the Year

-YoYou’veet your life and business goals for the year.
+You’ve met your life and business goals for the year.
 Now ask:

 What has to happen each month to get me there?

-This is called reverse-engineering your year—working backward from your big vision and breaking it down into realistic 30-day chunks using a strategic planning calendar.
+This is called reverse-engineering your year, working backward from your big vision and breaking it down into realistic 30-day chunks using a strategic planning calendar.

 Example:

-One of your 2025 goals is to launch a digital product by April.
+Let’s say one of your 2025 goals is to launch a digital product by April.
 Your monthly milestones might look like this:

-Step 4: Align Your Daily & Weekly Routine
+Step 6: Align Your Daily & Weekly Routine

 Now that you’ve mapped your big-picture goals and vision, it’s time to ground that energy into your everyday life.
 Because let’s be honest—a vision without action is just wishful thinking.